 While Keiko finished the rest of the tempura and boiled the udon noodles I’d just danced on and cut into 1,5mm strips (no pressure), Taka and I sat down at the table.

 Drinks in Taka’s home are free.
 You will be hosted as if you are a close and special friend of the family.
-It’s not a restaurant or like the other cultural experiences where everything else is an extra cost.
-I’m a special guest in their home and am being treated like one.
+It’s not a restaurant or like the other cultural experiences where everything else comes at an extra cost.
+You are a special guest in their home and will be treated like one.

 What to drink with my meal?
 Water, tea, beer, wine, saki or traditional spirits made of potatoes with 25% alcohol.
 Hhhhm?
 I’ve tasted all, except the potent potato vodka-like drink.
 Taka beamed when I picked it because it’s his favourite and it’s made near his and Keiko’s home town in the very south of Japan.
 It also has zero calories due to its manufacturing process.

 Cheers in Japanese is ‘Kanpai’, meaning ‘dry cup’.
 They say ‘itadakimasu’ before eating to say that they humbly receive the meal and to acknowledge the sacrifice of animals and plants so that they can live.